OPEC crude output cuts should help US shale profits in 2021

 BOTTOM LINES TO BENEFIT

-Higher crude prices will fall directly to US producers' bottom lines given recent cost cuts and commitments to keeping output flat.
-Companies pledged to keep production flat and use any price increases to boost investor returns or pay down debt.
+Crude prices are high enough to bolster US producers’ earnings given recent cost cuts and commitments to keeping output flat, but unlikely to draw producers off their promises to use any additional cash this year to boost investor returns or pay down debt.

 In top two US shale fields, oil and gas companies are profitable in the $30 per barrel to low $40s per barrel range, according to data firm Rystad Energy.
 This year’s higher prices could push the shale group’s cash from operations up by 32%, Rystad said.